-“Self-driving cars” and “smart roads” used to be the stuff of science fiction movies and The Jetsons cartoons.
-However, prototypes for cars that will not need a human driver are already being tested in a broad range of states.
+“Self-driving cars” and “smart roads” used to be the stuff of science fiction.
+However, prototypes for cars that will not need a human driver are already being tested in a number of states.
 Further, a number of states have begun implementing “smart roadways” that can communicate with vehicles.
-These technological innovations are being lauded as massive safety improvements.
+These technological innovations are being lauded as safety improvements.
 Supporters of these new technologies contend that these innovations can eliminate the risk of drunk, distracted, speeding, and otherwise careless drivers.
 While the prospect of getting unsafe drivers out from behind the steering wheel of motor vehicles is a welcome proposition, the prospect of “automation” of our transportation system raises some interesting insurance claims questions.

 Will self-driven vehicles make auto insurance obsolete since negligent drivers will no longer be operating motor vehicles?